Open to senior operations & Chief of Staff roles

 Frameworks

-CPPS Just Culture HRO NAHQ 8-Domain HIPAA / HITECH Value-Based Care Six Sigma
+Just Culture HRO NAHQ 8-Domain HIPAA / HITECH Value-Based Care Six Sigma

 What’s earned.